maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

  * Package for scientific [units](../Authoring/Units.md), and a science answer test.
  * Support for inequalities.
 This includes real intervals and sets of real numbers.
  * Support for the "draw" package.
+* Add support for qtype_stack in Moodle's lesson module.